This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #PersilLaundry

 Dip a cleaning rag in your vinegar/water solution and start wiping!
 I usually wipe down the washing machine in this order:

-- Entire outside
+- Entire outside of washer

 - Inside of door (this is really where grim builds up)

-- The rubber seal (this is where the mold usually is hiding…we’re going to really deep clean this later, so just wipe it down right now)
+- The rubber gasket seal (this is where the mold usually is hiding…we’re going to really deep clean this later, so just wipe it down right now)

+Step 3.
 Clean soap trays and drawer.

-Remove your soap trays and wash those in the sink.
+Remove your soap trays and wash those in the kitchen sink.
 Wipe down the entire inside of the drawer with the rag soaked with the vinegar solution.

-Warning – Before you open up your filter door, be sure to line your floor with towels.
-A surprising amount of water usually comes out and goes under the machine.
-We always have the towels ready.
-To get it nice and dry, feed a dry towel under the machine and out the corner to dry everything up.
+Warning – Before you open up your washing machine filter door, be sure to line your floor with towels.
+A surprising amount of water usually comes out and goes under the machine (could be up to a quart of water).

-Clean rubber gasket of washing machine.
+Step 5.
+Clean the rubber gasket of the washing machine.

 Sprinkle rubber seal (aka rubber gasket…aka door boot…whatever you wanna call it) with baking soda.